-In 2019, 16% of persons who died of an opioid overdose also tested positive for benzodiazepines, a class of sedative medication commonly prescribed for anxiety, insomnia, panic attack, and muscle spasm [44].
+In 2021, nearly 14% of persons who died of an opioid overdose also tested positive for benzodiazepines, a class of sedative medication commonly prescribed for anxiety, insomnia, panic attack, and muscle spasm [47].
 Benzodiazepines work by raising the level of the neurotransmitter gamma-aminobutyric acid (GABA) in the brain.
 Common formulations include diazepam, alprazolam, and clonazepam.
 Combining benzodiazepines with opioids is unsafe because both classes of drug cause central nervous system depression and sedation and can decrease respiratory drive-the usual cause of overdose fatality.
 Both classes have the potential for drug dependence and addiction.

-The CDC recommends that healthcare providers avoid prescribing benzodiazepines concurrently with opioids whenever possible [10].
+The CDC recommends that healthcare providers use caution when prescribing benzodiazepines concurrently with opioids whenever possible [18].
 If a benzodiazepine is to be discontinued, the clinician should taper the medication gradually, because abrupt withdrawal can lead to rebound anxiety and complications such as hallucinations, seizures, delirium tremens, and, in rare instances, death.
-A commonly used tapering schedule is a reduction of the benzodiazepine dose by 25% every one to two weeks [10].
+The rate of tapering should be individualized [18].